MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 ## Using and Calling CloudScript using Azure Functions from your PlayFab Title

 > [!NOTE]
->  The examples code within the this guide will be written in Unity C# & Azure Function C# code.
+>  The example code in this guide are written in Unity C# & Azure Function C# code.

 Now that your function is registered, you can now call that function from within your client.